-Annual Gynecological Exam in Reston, VA
+Annual Gynecological Exams in Reston & Annandale, VA

 Board Certified OBGYN’s at Virginia Women’s Health Associates

 Going to the gynecologist isn’t something women eagerly anticipate.
 Here are a few things to keep in mind before having your annual exam, and if it’s time for your annual exam, follow the links below to schedule an appointment at our offices in Reston or Annandale today!

 An important part of staying healthy is to have regular gynecological exams beginning at age 18, or within three years of becoming sexually active.

 - Discussion of health topics based on your age and risk factors

 - Exams and screening tests

 What to Expect for Your Annual Gynecology Exams

 In addition to checking your height, weight, and blood pressure, your doctor will ask you questions about your general health, menstrual period and sexual activities.
 During your exam, your doctor will perform the following exams and tests.
 If the doctor is male, a female nurse remains in the room during your exam.

 During your breast exam, your doctor will check your breasts for signs of any potential problems, such as a lump.
 He or she will examine each breast by moving his or her fingers around your breast in a pattern.
 You may also be shown how to perform monthly self-examinations.